jeeliz/jetsonjs/README.md

 })
 ```

-`JETSONJSCLIENT.exec_shellCmd()` : execute a shell command.
+`JETSONJSCLIENT.exec_shellCmd()`: execute a shell command.
 It can be useful to switch ON/OFF the Jetson GPIOs

+`JETSONJSCLIENT.fetch_wifi()`: update the wifi networks list

-`JETSONJSCLIENT.shutdown()` : shutdown the Jetson.
+`JETSONJSCLIENT.shutdown()`: shutdown the Jetson.
 It is an hardware shutdown (equivalent to the Unix command `shutdown -h now`)

-`JETSONJSCLIENT.close()` : close the Electron window.
+`JETSONJSCLIENT.close()`: close the Electron window.
 Usefull for debug